hgcl/clara-le/pages/notes/decaying-web.md

 When you have a physical object, it gets used and older.
 It might be scratches on a plate, a coffee stain on a book, a loose thread from your jacket.

 In the digital sphere, we lose this contextual information.
 We cannot tell the age of websites.
 It does arrive that you stumble on a personal retro website from the 1990s, but what if that person bootstraps and updates it?
-If there is no date or any obvious outdated terms, it is then impossible to differentiate an article written 20 years ago from one written today.
-"Your blog posts never die"[^1].
+If there is no date or any obvious outdated terms, it is then impossible to differentiate an article written 20 years ago from one written today. <q>Your blog posts never die</q>[^1].

 Now, what if articles and blog posts decayed when not maintained?
 Let's say that you didn't update a post for 10 years and that it was read by close to no one in the meantime, it could simply disappear.